12 Best Things to See & Do in Kenya

 From 9 am to 4 pm, spend the full day cruise along and swimming in the Indian Ocean, sleeping under the sky and eating a traditional Swahili lunch of rice, tomato curry, grilled fish and salad, cooked on the Dhow by the captain.

-After 9 am and before 12 pm, the dhow docks on the island during low tide when sandbanks are visible, allowing you to take full advantage of the experience.
+After 9 am and before noon, the dhow docks on the island during low tide when sandbanks are visible, allowing you to take full advantage of the experience.

 The ride back is a relaxing 2 and a half hours when you can sleep off the lunch and bask in the setting sun.